by Katherine A. Roccasecca

 If you have a tight budget, there are magnetic and wind trainers available.
 Wind trainers have good road-like feel with progressive resistance but are very, very noisy.
 Magnetic trainers can be as quiet as fluid trainers; however, the resistance is linear and not progressive.
 It can be adjusted on the unit itself or with a shifter mounted on your handlebars.

 Indoor Bike Trainer Accessories

 What more do you need beyond the trainer and your bike?

 You will almost certainly want a trainer mat.
-Just to be blunt here: You're going to sweat.
+Just to be blunt here: You are going to sweat.
 Your sweat is going to run down the bike, over the drivetrain, and onto the floor.
 Unless you want salty, greasy stains on the floor, get a trainer mat.
 After your workout, wipe it down, roll it up, and put it away.
-The mat will also protect your floor from possible scratches and help dampen the noise just a little.
+The mat will also protect your floor from possible scratches and it helps dampen the noise just a little.
 Buy Now

 Many bikes these days have fancy lightweight, aerodynamic skewers.
 Those skewers are great for racing, but do not fit safely and securely into the trainer.
 You may have an old-school skewer lying around, but if not, pick up a proper trainer skewer.
 Buy Now

-If your bike has a thru axle, you'll have a also have an issue trying to mount your bike on the trainer.
+If your bike has a thru axle, you'll also have an issue trying to mount your bike on the trainer.
 Fortunately, trainer thru axles exist!
 Buy Now

 More Odds and Ends